BackupTheBerlios/hjb-svn/trunk/docs/rst/delete-connection.rst

 * removes all the sessions created by the connection.

-  - First the sessions are closed;
+  - First, the sessions' JMS objects are deleted

-  - then, the sessions JMS objects are removed from the HJB runtime;
+  - Then the sessions are closed;

-  - finally, the connection is closed and removed.
+  - Finally, the connection is closed and removed.

   - Session closure and connection termination are performed in accordance with the guidelines in [JMSSpec]_.